 NINJIO has developed a unique 3-part series on PCI Compliance as it relates to the end-user.
-In the NINJIO tradition, the series is done all through storytelling, and we used one of the largest credit card breaches in history as inspiration to our story.
+In the NINJIO tradition, the series is done all through storytelling, and one of the largest credit card breaches in history was inspiration to the story.

 This series specifically focuses on the “end-user” i.e. those employees, primarily in the back office, who come across credit card information as part of their daily responsibilities.

-NINJIO is in development of a 4th PCI Episode that specifically addresses “card-handling.”
+NINJIO also has a 4th PCI Episode that specifically addresses “card-handling.”
 Scroll to the bottom to learn more.

 Install personal firewall software or equivalent functionality on any portable computing devices (including company and/or employee-owned) that connect to the Internet when outside the network (for example, laptops used by employees), and which are also used to access the CDE.